coco-sha/arcswap/README.md

 Uniswap-inspired automated market-maker (AMM) protocol powered by Smart Contracts on the Archway blockchain.

-This contract allows you to swap native cosmos coins for cw20 tokens.
+This contract allows you to swap native archway coins for cw20 tokens.
 Liquidity providers can add liquidity to the market and receive a 0.03% fee on every transaction.

 # Deployments